 Welcome to The Left Room

 Welcome to The Left Room, the website of UK crime writer Steve Mosby.
-I’m the author of six books: Black Flowers (2011); Still Bleeding (2009); Cry for Help (2008); The 50/50 Killer (2007); The Cutting Crew (2005); and The Third Person (2003).
-My seventh novel, Dark Room, will be published in July 2012.
-Read more information about these novels via the links to the right, along with reviews, and various interviews and other pieces I’ve contributed along the way.
+I’m the author of seven books: Dark Room (2012); Black Flowers (2011); Still Bleeding (2009); Cry for Help (2008); The 50/50 Killer (2007); The Cutting Crew (2005); and The Third Person (2003).
+My eighth novel will be published in May 2014.
+My work has been widely translated.
+In 2012, I won the CWA Dagger in the Library.
+Get more information about my novels via the links to the right, along with reviews, cover art, links to events I’m attending, and a handful of short stories.

 dark room (2012)